civicrm/civicrm-user-guide/docs/email/mass-mailings-using-civimail.md

 ## Choosing recipients: Groups versus search results

 There are two ways to select the recipients for your mass mailing: sending to existing Groups or sending to search results.
-The most steps to create a mailing are independent of how you recipients are chosen, however there is one important difference.
+Most steps to create a mailing are independent of how your recipients are chosen, however there is one important difference.

 For mailings to search results, you are